Heritability: Comparison of close relatives

 where r can be thought of as the coefficient of relatedness, b is the coefficient of regression and t is the coefficient of correlation.

 Parent-offspring regression

 Figure 2.
-Francis Galton's (1889) data showing the relationship between offspring height (928 individuals) as a function of mean parent height (205 sets of parents).
+Data showing the relationship between offspring height (928 individuals) as a function of mean parent height (205 sets of parents).
+This diagram is quite similar to Francis Galton's (1889) data set.

 Heritability may be estimated by comparing parent and offspring traits (as in Fig. 2).
-The slope of the line (0.57) approximates the heritability of the trait when offspring values are regressed against the average trait in the parents.
+The slope of the line (0.713) approximates the heritability of the trait when offspring values are regressed against the average trait in the parents.
 If only one parent's value is used then heritability is twice the slope.
 (This is the source of the term "regression," since the offspring values always tend to regress to the mean value for the population, i.e., the slope is always less than one).
 This regression effect also underlies the DeFries–Fulker method for analyzing twins selected for one member being affected.